JunHyeong1/LI-FC-DFT/README.md

 Please cite the paper below if this code was directly or indirectly helpful to your research.

 Jun-Hyeong Kim, Dongju Kim, Weitao Yang, and Mu-Hyun Baik.
-Fractional Charge Density Functional Theory and Its Application to the Electro-Inductive Effect.
-Submitted - ChemRxiv: 10.26434/chemrxiv-2023-l77m4
+Fractional Charge Density Functional Theory and Its Application to the Electro-inductive Effect.
+J. Phys.
+Chem.
+Lett.
+ASAP - ChemRxiv: 10.26434/chemrxiv-2023-l77m4

 ## Common Misunderstandings
 - FC stands for 'Fractional Charge', not 'Fried Chicken', 'Football Club', and 'Fitness Center'.